Small resolutions of moduli spaces of scaled curves: The small resolutions

-\begin{remark} Above, we used the fact that $\overline{P}_n$ is normal, and normality should ideally be clarified before discussing resolutions of singularities.
-The author hasn't been able to find an explicit statement in the literature that $\overline{Q}_n$ is normal, although it is true and essentially analogous to $\overline{P}_n$, and follows from locatable statements.
-In \cite[Example 4.2.(d)]{[Wo15]}, it is stated and sketched that $\overline{Q}_{n+1}$ is the universal curve over $\overline{Q}_n$.
-Then we may argue inductively that $\overline{Q}_n$ is lci (prestable curves are lci over their base and compositions of lci maps are lci under very mild hypotheses) and regular in codimension $1$, hence normal since Serre's $S_2$ condition is implied by lci.
-As an alternative, we will actually not need the fact that all of $\overline{Q}_n$ is normal -- it will only be needed (cf. the proofs of Propositions \ref{proposition: birational for q} and \ref{proposition: isomorphism in codimension 2 for q} below) for the open subset of $\overline{Q}_n$ which consists of the codimension $0$ and $1$ strata.
-However, this open is in fact even smooth, which can be checked by a direct calculation. \end{remark}
+\begin{proof} In \cite[Example 4.2.(d)]{[Wo15]}, it is stated and sketched that $\overline{Q}_{n+1}$ is the universal curve over $\overline{Q}_n$.
+Then we can easily argue inductively that $\overline{Q}_n$ is lci (prestable curves are lci over their base and compositions of lci maps are lci under very mild hypotheses) and regular in codimension $1$, hence normal since Serre's $S_2$ condition is implied by lci (in fact, even by Cohen--Macaulay \cite[\href{https://stacks.math.columbia.edu/tag/0342}{Tag 0342}]{[SP]}).
+Alternatively, $\overline{Q}_n$ has toric singularities \cite[Corollary 10.6]{[MW10]}, which are Cohen--Macaulay \cite{[Ka94]}. \end{proof}

+\begin{remark} We may use an alternate weaker form of Lemma \ref{lemma: Q normal} if we wish to avoid the harder facts about $\overline{Q}_n$ invoked above.
+In the proofs of Propositions \ref{proposition: birational for q} and \ref{proposition: isomorphism in codimension 2 for q} below, we will only require normality for the open subset of $\overline{Q}_n$ which consists of the codimension $0$ and $1$ strata.
+However, this open is in fact smooth, which follows by direct calculations from the construction in \cite[\S10]{[MW10]}. \end{remark}

-\begin{proposition} The restriction of $\eta$ to $T_n^\circ$ is an isomorphism, and $\eta^{-1}(Q_n) = T_n^\circ$.
+\begin{proposition} The restriction of $\eta$ to $(W'_n)^\circ$ is an isomorphism, and $ \eta^{-1}(Q_n) = (W'_n)^\circ$.
 In particular, $\eta$ is birational. \end{proposition}

-\begin{proof} Similarly to the proof Proposition \ref{proposition: birational}, the only real verification needed is that $\eta$ is injective on $T_n^\circ$.
-This is not just similar to the injectivity of $\gamma$ on $W_n^\circ$, but actually follows from it, since $T_n^\circ$ can be naturally identified with $\{0 \neq \delta_i\neq \delta_j,\forall i \neq j\} \subset W_n^\circ$ with the notation in the proof of Proposition \ref{proposition: birational}, in a manner which also identifies the families of curves over them, their marked points, and scalings. \end{proof}
+\begin{proof} Similarly to the proof Proposition \ref{proposition: birational}, the only step that requires a longer verification is that $\eta$ is injective on $(W'_n)^\circ$.
+This is not just similar to the injectivity of $\gamma$ on $W_n^\circ$, but actually follows from it, since $(W'_n)^\circ$ can be naturally identified with an open subset of $W_n^\circ$, in a manner which also identifies the families of curves over them, their marked points, and scalings, keeping Proposition \ref{proposition: descending scaling 2} in mind. \end{proof}